 Tuscan Vegetable and Bean Soup is a favorite of the cold weather season.
 Hot, comforting, and packed with a unique flavor to make you smile on a chilly day.
 Who doesn’t love a hearty bowl of delicious warm soup this time of the year?
-This recipe is packed with hot Italian sausage, spicy capicola, cannellini beans, celery, carrots, peas, diced tomatoes, and even tiny pasta, in a warm, flavorful vegetable broth to fill your belly on a chilly day.
+This recipe is packed with hot Italian sausage, spicy capicola, cannellini beans, celery, carrots, peas, diced tomatoes, and even tiny pasta in a warm, flavorful vegetable broth to fill your belly on a chilly day.

 Soup is one of those versatile menu items that pretty much anyone can toss together quickly for lunch or dinner.
-Soup is forgiving; soup also doesn’t judge you when you are under the weather.
-Soup tries to comfort you on those days; soup even doesn’t mind if you’re in your pajamas because you too cold or lazy to get dressed on a cold day.
+Soup is forgiving; soup also doesn’t judge you when under the weather.
+Soup tries to comfort you on those days; soup even doesn’t mind if you’re in your pajamas because you are too cold or lazy to get dressed on a cold day.
 That’s why I love soup.

 One pound of cooked hot Italian sausage links cooked and sliced